 Primary stakeholders can be thought of as having a direct connection or impact on the firm – read more on primary stakeholders

-What are Secondary Stakeholders?
+Who are Secondary Stakeholders?

 Secondary stakeholders are at one remove from the firm.
 Their influence can be significant, but tends not to involve direct engagement.
-Staff have a direct engagement with the firm, but unions or organisations representing staff in that firm's industry don't, the relationship in that case is more representational (Partridge, Jackson, Wheeler and Zohar, 2005
+Staff have a direct engagement with the firm, but unions or organisations representing staff in that firm's industry don't - the relationship in that case is more representational (Partridge, Jackson, Wheeler and Zohar, 2005

 ).
 For example, a charity for retail workers might represent retail staff, but to a retail company they are a secondary stakeholder whereas the staff are primary stakeholders.